kevacoin-project/keva-stratum/README.md

 # keva-stratum

 High performance CryptoNote mining stratum with Web-interface written in Golang.
-This project is forked from [monero-stratum](https://github.com/sammy007/monero-stratum), with the support for Kevacoin.
-It includes the part of Monero source code that is required for build and therefore does not need an external Monero source tree.
+This project is forked from [monero-stratum](https://github.com/sammy007/monero-stratum), with the support for Kevacoin and simpler build process.
+It includes the part of Monero source code required for the project and does not need an external Monero source tree.
 It also builds on Windows through MSYS2.

 [![Go Report Card](https://goreportcard.com/badge/github.com/kevacoin-project/keva-stratum)](https://goreportcard.com/report/github.com/kevacoin-project/keva-stratum)